mikebranstein/speech-workshop-instructions/src/chapters/chapter5.md

     <b>Exercise</b>: Deploying customized acoustic and language models
 </h4>

-Start by navigating to the STT web portal at <a href="https://cris.ai" target="_blank">https://cris.ai</a>, and navigate to *Deployments*.
+Start by navigating to the STT web portal at <a href="https://cris.ai" target="_blank">https://cris.ai</a>, and navigate to *Endpoints*.

-Click the *Create New* button to create a new deployment.
+Click the *Create New* button to create a new endpoint.

 Complete the following fields:
 - Locale: en-US
 - Description: *blank*
 - Name: Pokemon
 - Subscription: *the one you created earlier*
-- Base Model: Microsoft Search and Diction Model, then select the Pokemon models below
+- Scenario: Universal, then select the Pokemon models below

 <img src="images/chapter5/deploy1.png" class="img-override" />

 Click *Create* to deploy the models to production.

-When the test run is saved, you'll navigate back to the *Deployments* page:
+When the endpoint is saved, you'll navigate back to the *Endpoints* page:

 <img src="images/chapter5/deploy2.png" class="img-override" />